 The key features of a Lifetime Asset Protection Trust include:

-- Beneficiary Protection: Ensuring that your assets are distributed according to your wishes.
+- Beneficiary Protection: Ensuring that your assets are distributed according to your wishes, with protection against vulnerable beneficiaries who might be subject to undue influence, addiction, or poor financial decisions.

 Benefits of a Lifetime Asset Protection Trust